 10) Dress Sensibly

 A typical Myanmar local male wears a checkered longyi (similar to lungi in India) with a knot in front paired with a collared shirt.
-A typical local woman wears a longyi with a side knot (kinda looks like a cute wrap around skirt) that shows a very tiny bit of leg along with a matching blouse.
+A typical local woman wears a longyi with a side knot (kind of looks like a cute wrap-around skirt) that shows a very tiny bit of leg along with a matching blouse.
 It’s a good idea to buy a longyi – it’s super comfortable to wear!

 12) Carry a torch for blackouts

 The first blackout that I experienced in Myanmar was just a few minutes after landing at Yangon airport.
 We heard from people that blackouts are common in Myanmar.